 - d.
 The Company's disclosure in its Annual Report on Form 10-K and Quarterly Reports on Form 10-Q under "Management's Discussion and Analysis of Financial Condition and Results of Operations." - e.
-Earnings press releases. - f.
+Earnings press releases, including the general nature of the information to be disclosed, type of presentations to be made, including any "pro forma" or other financial information that does not comply with GAAP. - f.
 Financial information and earnings guidance provided to analysts and rating agencies, if any. - 2.
 Discuss with management and the independent auditor: - a.
-The selection, application and disclosure of the critical accounting policies and practices used by the Company, as the same are identified by management or the independent auditor, and any changes thereto and the ramifications of such changes and, if applicable, alternative accounting treatments of financial information within GAAP that have been discussed with management and the treatment preferred by the independent auditor. - b.
-The evaluative criteria identified by management and used in their selection of critical accounting principles and methods. - c.
-Any significant judgments made in management's preparation of the financial statements, as so identified by management or the independent auditor, and the view of each as to the appropriateness of such judgments. - d.
-The effect of regulatory and accounting initiatives and improvements identified by management or the independent auditor and the potential impact upon the Company's auditing and accounting principles and practices. - e.
-Any correspondence with regulators or governmental agencies that raise material issues regarding the Company's financial statements or accounting policies. - f.
+The selection, application and disclosure of the critical accounting policies and practices used by the Company, as the same are identified by management or the independent auditor, and any changes thereto and the ramifications of such changes and, if applicable, alternative accounting treatments of financial information within GAAP that have been discussed with management, ramifications of using such alternative disclosures and treatments, and the treatment preferred by the independent auditor. - b.
+Any significant judgments made in management's preparation of the financial statements, as so identified by management or the independent auditor, and the view of each as to the appropriateness of such judgments. - c.
+The effect of regulatory and accounting initiatives and improvements identified by management or the independent auditor and the potential impact upon the Company's auditing and accounting principles and practices. - d.
+Any correspondence with regulators or governmental agencies that raise material issues regarding the Company's financial statements or accounting policies. - e.
 Any employee complaints that raise material issues regarding the Company's financial statements, accounting policies or internal accounting controls. - 3.
 Report to the Board regarding any audit opinions that contain "going concern" qualifications. - 4.
 Approve all filings with the SEC containing the Company's financial statements, including but not limited to the Quarterly Reports on Form 10-Q and the Annual Report on Form 10-K. - 5.
 Recommend to the Board whether the audited financial statements should be included in the Company's Form 10-K for filing with the SEC.

-6. Cause the independent auditors to conduct an Interim Financial Review in accordance with Statement of Auditing Standards No. 100 on the quarterly financial statements of the Company prior to each filing of the Company's Form 10-Q.
+- 6. Cause the independent auditors to conduct an Interim Financial Review in accordance with Statement of Auditing Standards No. 100 of the quarterly financial statements of the Company prior to each filing of the Company's Form 10-Q. - 7.
+Discuss with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.